MFEh2o/lakeLatLongFinder/README.md

 runApp("app.R")
 ```

 2) The easier way: visit the app online.
-As of August 2020, you can [access it here](https://gahmkcaryinstitute.shinyapps.io/lakeLatLongFinder/)
+As of June 2021, you can [access it here](https://joneslabnd.shinyapps.io/lakeLatLongFinder/)

 ## Data sources
 The data for this app is from NHDPlus, version 2 (https://nhdplus.com/NHDPlus/NHDPlusV2_data.php).
 The datasets used are the shapefiles for the Great Lakes region and the Upper Mississippi River region.